Quitting Drinking: Are You Ready?

 1. You may meet cool new friends.

-Whether you decide to go to a twelve-step program like AA, an online how to stop drinking program such as the Stop Drinking Expert, or forget about your past life and just kick off a brand-new pastime.
-Living a sober way of life will lead you to cross ways with men and women you might never have normally.
+Whether you decide to go to a twelve-step program like AA, an online how to stop drinking program such as the Stop Drinking Expert, or forget about your past life and kick off a brand-new pastime.
+Living a sober way of life will lead you to cross ways with men and women you might never have usually.

 2. Time to follow your heart.